v12n-io/packer/README.md

 All of the files in this repository have been de-personalised as much as possible, with sensitive or environment-specific information replaced with placeholder text.
 Luckily those placeholders can be easily changed.
 That topic will be covered later.
 ### Scripts
 The scripts in the "scripts" directory undertake a number of customisation operations.
 There is no environment specific information held in any of the scripts (hopefully).
-Consequently, they need editing before they are used or customisation is possible by replacing pieces of placholder text.
+They may need editing before they are used or customisation is possible by replacing pieces of placholder text.
+It depends on your use-case!
 ## Placeholders
 To make the various scripts more portable, key configuration items are represented by placeholder text strings.
 These can easily be replaced with a smattering of grep and sed.
 ### Example: Replace Admin user password